For what reasons would I, or a colleague, need to self-report to the college?

 Where can I learn more about best practices in dealing with the COVID-19?

-WCJC recommends you visit the CDC website for information on steps to prevent illness, symptoms, and what to do if you are sick at www.cdc.gov
+WCJC recommends you visit the CDC website for information on prevention, mitigation, and what to do if you experience symptoms associated with COVID-19.

 Coronavirus Prevention Tips

-There is currently no vaccine to prevent coronavirus disease 2019 (COVID-19).
+There is currently no vaccine to prevent Coronavirus Disease 2019 (COVID-19).
 The best way to prevent illness is to avoid being exposed to the virus.
-The CDC always recommends everyday preventative actions to help prevent the spread of all respiratory diseases, including:
+The Centers for Disease Control and Prevention always recommends everyday preventative actions to help prevent the spread of all respiratory diseases, including: